Liberal Democrat Conference

 The Liberal Democrat Conference, also known inside the party as the Liberal Democrat Federal Conference, is a twice-per-year political conference of the British Liberal Democrats, the third-largest political party in the UK by the number of seats in the House of Commons, and the fourth largest by popular vote following the 2024 general election.
-The Conference is typically held over three days in Spring and four in Autumn, during the party conference season, at a variety of venues (due to COVID-19, between Spring 2020 — Spring 2022 inclusive, as a primarily Online event).
+The Conference is typically held over three days in the spring and four in the autumn, during the party conference season, at a variety of venues.
+(Due to COVID-19, the Conference was primarily an online event between spring 2020 and spring 2022 inclusive).
 It culminates in a speech by the party's Leader.

 The Liberal Democrat Conference is organised by the Federal Conference Committee, an internal body of the Liberal Democrats.
 Conference is the ultimate decision-making body of the Liberal Democrats, one of the few British political parties to use its annual gathering for voting and policy resolution.